octantbio/octopus/README.md

 TTAA
 ```

 We can use the relative frequencies of the barcodes to determine if the well is contaminated.
-Importantly, the IgenomX protocol will have a low level of template switching.
+Importantly, the iGenomX protocol will have a low level of template switching.
 This will result in a large amount of unique barcodes with few reads

 ```
 AACCTTGGCCTTAA 50